Velocity Is a Shadow; Throughput Is Reality

 Velocity survives because it is visible, numeric, and easy to chart.
 It gives leaders something to point at and teams something to optimize.
 Unfortunately, that optimization rarely aligns with value delivery.

+When a measure becomes a target, it ceases to be a good measure.
 When velocity becomes important, teams respond predictably.
 Estimates inflate.
 Stories are sliced to satisfy point targets rather than user needs.
 Lower-risk, lower-value work gets pulled forward because it fits neatly into a sprint.
 The metric begins shaping behavior—and not in a way that improves outcomes.

 Throughput Reframes the Conversation